vishusandy/blog/content/floats-vs-ints.md

 ## Accuracy

 Perhaps the most overlooked aspect of floating-point numbers is their accuracy.
 Take the example of adding `0.1 + 0.2` from [The Floating-Point Guide](https://floating-point-gui.de/errors/comparison/).
 If you tried this in JavaScript or Python you would *not* get the value `0.3` but instead something like `0.30000000000000004`.
 However, `0.15 + 0.15` will work and returns `0.3`.
-This is a result of storing decimal numbers in a binary format.
+The floating-point formats have limited precision so there will often be some kind of *rounding error*.

 A common pitfall is checking equality of two floating-point numbers where one or both are the result of computation.
 The following returns `false`: